Foursquare

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit guidance on when to use the tool: when context is stale, task is done, or to clear sensitive data.
-It also suggests pairing with 'remember' and 'recall', offering clear context for usage decisions.
+The description explicitly lists when to use: 'when context is stale, the task is done, or you want to clear sensitive data'.
+It also recommends pairing with 'remember' and 'recall', providing clear usage context without needing to specify alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.